Chief Keef: Nobody and Bang 3 (2014–2016)

-Dedication, Glotoven and Almighty So 2 (2016–present)
+Dedication, Glotoven and Almighty So 2 (Since 2016)

 In March 2016, Chief Keef tweeted that he was retiring from rapping.
 The announcement came as his recorded output was slowing down.
 However, later in the year he was featured on MGK's song, "Young Man".
 He also released a 17-track mixtape Two Zero One Seven in January 2017.
-Chief Keef joined a long line of rappers, including Jay Z, Lupe Fiasco, Nicki Minaj and others, who claimed to have retired only to return to making music.
+Chief Keef joined a long line of rappers, including Jay-Z, Lupe Fiasco, Nicki Minaj and others, who claimed to have retired only to return to making music.

 Chief Keef released four mixtapes in the lead up to releasing his third album, Dedication, on December 1, 2017.
 The Guardian called Dedication his "most satisfying album to date".

 In 2018, Chief Keef was able to drop more mixtapes, such as Mansion Musick and Back from the Dead 3 and more mixtapes in The Leek series.
 He also did more features for musicians such as Playboi Carti, Soulja Boy, and G Herbo.
+Chief Keef also worked alongside Trippie Redd due to the feud he had with 6ix9ine.

 In early 2019, Chief Keef and Zaytoven worked together in the studio.
 Chief Keef later confirmed they were making a collaborative mixtape called Glotoven.
 It was released on March 15, 2019, and was supported by the single "Spy Kid".
 On April 20, 2019, Chief Keef revealed he had another mixtape planned, dubbed Almighty So 2.
 He then released a song with Youngboy Never Broke Again called "Fireman".
 The mixtape is also scheduled to have features from Lil Uzi Vert, Soulja Boy and Lil Reese, among others.
 Chief Keef also released another single titled "Boost".

 In March 2020, Chief Keef earned his first major production credit on Lil Uzi Vert's second studio album, Eternal Atake, with the song "Chrome Heart Tags".
 Chief Keef was later featured on Uzi's album Lil Uzi Vert vs. the World 2 with a vocal performance on the song "Bean (Kobe)", which became his highest-charting song on the Hot 100 at number 19.